kiyell/kiyell.github.io/_posts/2024-08-06-The-Harmless-Pihole-Bug.md

 Less than a day passes when I get a response from one of the maintainers.
 They tell me that they do not consider the bug a security issue and that the issue will be fixed in version 6.
 They also encourage me to make a pull request on the project if I would like to contribute to a fix in the current version.
 So I went ahead and added a check of the $auth variable to the code, created a pull request, and [my changes were accepted and merged](https://github.com/pi-hole/web/pull/3077) into the developmental branch of version 5.21.

+*08/19/2024 Update: The MITRE Corporation CNA has created an official CVE for this vulnerability tracking it as [CVE-2024-44069](https://cve.mitre.org/cgi-bin/cvename.cgi?name=2024-44069).
+For now it is flagged as disputed due to the maintainers view of the issue.*

 ## Takeaways

 Doing a security audit of a web application of which you have access to the source code is much easier than the black-box testing scenario I am more familiar with.
 There's much less friction involved when you can see and directly test the security logic without the cumbersome fuzzing/poking around process you often do when bug bounty hunting.